-It's difficult to beat Massachusetts Institute of Technology if you want to study Electrical Engineering.
+Massachusetts Institute of Technology is the optimum choice if you are considering majoring in Electrical Engineering.
 In addition to its bachelor's programs, Massachusetts Institute of Technology offers graduate degrees in EE.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.

 Because of its affordable price and fantastic instructional programs, Massachusetts Institute of Technology is a good investment, attaining a position of #12 in Massachusetts.
-Graduates of this school typically don't have difficulties paying off their student loans; only 2.0% defaulted.
+Score more than 34 on the ACT?
+That's above the average applicant score, so definitely submit it.
 Get an idea of what being on campus at MIT is really like by seeing a few campus videos.

 Stanford University is a great decision for individuals interested in an Electrical Engineering major.
 Stanford University offers graduate degrees in ee for those interested in an advanced degree.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 California Institute of Technology is among your top options if you want to study Electrical Engineering.
-Ee majors from California Institute of Technology receive an earnings boost of approximately 17.1% above the average earnings of electrical engineering graduates.
+Graduates of the ee program earn an average of $71,477 in their early career salary and $121,662 in their mid-career salary.
 Positioned in Pasadena, California, this school is a strong choice for students who enjoy the exhilaration of a substantial city.

 With 92.1% of the professors being full time, students are sure to get plenty of interaction with educators.
 About 50.0% of applicants submit ACT scores, with the typical score being in the 34 range.
 Want to learn more about California Institute of Technology's campus?
 Have a virtual tour.